ayrat555/ayrat555.github.io/_posts/2019-07-30-persistence-and-curiosity.md

 layout: post
 title: Persistence and curiosity
 date: 2019-07-30
-summary: The learning process is a marathon not a race.
+summary: A couple of thoughts about the learning process.
 categories: common
 ---